Trains to Newcastle and Gateshead Enjoy the hustle and bustle of the North

 There is no UK city more renowned for its nightlife than Newcastle.
 From its bustling pubs and clubs to the exquisite Theatre Royal, the city trumps the competition when you’re looking for a memorable night out!

-However, Newcastle isn’t just the nightlife, offering a diverse selection of things to do during the day, including the International Centre for Life, Newcastle Castle and The Angel of the North.
+However, it isn’t just about the nightlife, there's a diverse selection of things to do in Newcastle during the day, including the International Centre for Life, Newcastle Castle and The Angel of the North.
+There's plenty of attractions in Newcastle and so much to explore when visiting by train!

 Sightseeing isn’t everything Newcastle has to offer during the day with two separate shopping centres, Eldon Square and Metrocentre.
 Both are filled with big-name brands as well as some smaller and independent stores, giving you the pick of the litter as you prepare for a night on the town.